 In 2017, New York Times best-selling author Ayelet Waldman (HLS ’91) published a groundbreaking memoir: A Really Good Day: How Microdosing Made a Mega Difference in My Mood, My Marriage, and My Life.
 This intimate, courageous, and humorous book describes Waldman’s experience consuming very small doses of the psychedelic drug LSD.

-Ms. Waldman will engage in a broad discussion on the origins and impact of her memoir, how the psychedelic landscape has changed since its publication, and the future of psychedelics in medicine, law, and society.
-She will be joined in conversation by Petrie-Flom’s I. Glenn Cohen and Mason Marks.
+Ms. Waldman engaged in a broad discussion on the origins and impact of her memoir, how the psychedelic landscape has changed since its publication, and the future of psychedelics in medicine, law, and society.
+She was joined in conversation by Petrie-Flom’s I. Glenn Cohen and Mason Marks.

 Psychedelics and the Future of Religion: Book Talk: “Blotter: The Untold Story of an Acid Medium” with Erik Davis